TedHusted/awake/awake.md/awake.md

 “And thanks to your stunt with the FBI last week, the captain is wondering why we are investigating wheelchairs.
 She asked if we have surplus resources.”

+“As it happens,” Tate says, “reports of wheelchair incidents are up twenty percent over the last five years.
+It’s likely that a great many issues are not reported.”

+“The chairs have become very sophisticated.” adds Park.
+“But they are not being equipped with event data recorders.
+So when there is an incident, we don’t have any tracking information.”

+“Most people use prosthetics now, right?” asks Lieutenant Callahan skeptically.

+***

+“It’s been three days.
+All you have is blurs on a security reel?”

+Park and Tate are standing just inside the doorway to the Lieutenant’s office.
+Park purses her lips and tilts her head in response to the Lieutenant’s rhetoric question.

+“And thanks to your stunt with the FBI last week, the captain is wondering why we are investigating wheelchairs.
+She asked if we have surplus resources.”

 “As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years.
-It’s likely that a great many issues are not being reported.”
+It’s likely that a great many issues are not  reported.”

 “The chairs have become very sophisticated.” adds Tate.
 “But they are not being equipped with event data recorders.
 So when there is an incident, we don’t have any tracking information.”

 “Most people use prosthetics now, right?” asks Lieutenant Callahan skeptically.

 “Prosthetics are an option.
-A lot of people still use chairs, including senior citizens who aren’t good candidates for surgery,” says Park.
+A lot of people still use chairs.
+Especially senior citizens who aren’t good candidates for surgery,” says Park.

+"Or implants," injects Tate.

 “Are you saying we should recommend that self-driving wheelchairs be equipped with an ERD?”